LightBurnSoftware/Documentation/Workspace.md

 This toolbox provides most of the functions for interacting directly with your laser.
 The commands are covered in detail elsewhere in the documentation.

+For a detailed explaination of the *Start From* options, see [Coordinates and Origin](CoordinatesOrigin.md)

 <a name="move"></a>
 ### Move